xavmarch13/dataffoneurs-story/_posts/2024-12-11-emotional-arcs-genres.md

 ## General Conclusion

-The analysis of film clusters and their dominant emotions highlights a strong correlation between genres and emotional experiences, aligning with emotion theory:
+Neo's analysis of film clusters and their dominant emotions highlights a strong correlation between genres and emotional experiences, aligning with emotion theory:

 - **Negative Emotions** (anger, sadness, fear, disgust):
   - Predominant in *drama*, *thriller*, and *horror* genres, which explore themes of tension, loss, and threat.